 In other words, you have to learn to be vulnerable and receive.
 “Unless you change and become like little children you will never enter the kingdom of heaven” (Matt.
 18:3).
-And if it wasn’t safe for you to be needy in your formative years than you need to go through a healing and re-learning process.
+And if it wasn’t safe for you to be needy in your formative years, then you need to go through a healing and re-learning process.

-I talk with a lot of people who don’t understand why they struggle with depression, anxiety, recurring relational conflicts, and the like.
+I talk with a lot of people who don’t understand why they struggle with depression, anxiety, recurring relational conflicts, or addiction.
 They say, “I wasn’t abused.
 I wasn’t raised in an alcoholic home.
 My parents loved me.”

 If you’re missing empathy you’re not a victim.
 Yes, you may have been mistreated or poorly loved, but it’s up to you to take courage from Christ, to trust, to feel, to heal, to grow.
 Find a wounded healer.
 Become a wounded healer.

-But how would we know with confidence that God is listening to us?
+But how would you know with confidence that God is listening to you?
 It’s not enough to go off by yourself and read your Bible.
 That’s important, but the emotional child in you needs more than Bible teachings.
-We and the people around us also need Christ’s ambassadors, people in the Body of Christ who mediate to us the compassion of Christ and friendship of God (2 Cor.
+We also need Christ’s ambassadors, people in the Body of Christ, who mediate to us the compassion of Christ and friendship of God (2 Cor.
 5:20).
-It’s about authentic relationship.